colour-science/colour-science.org/posts/numfocus-colour-0314-and-colour-datasets-010.rst

 -   No straightforward ingestion path for dataset content.
 -   No simple loading mechanism for dataset content.
--   Unavailability of the dataset, e.g. download url is down, dataset content is passed directly from hand to hand.
+-   Unavailability of the dataset, e.g., download url is down, dataset content is passed directly from hand to hand.
 -   No information regarding the definitive origination of the dataset.

 **Colour - Datasets** offers all the above: it allows users to ingest and load